Mexico may raise oil revenue forecast to buttress 2014 budget

-MEXICO CITY, Oct 11 (Reuters) - Mexican lawmakers are considering trying to make up for a likely shortfall in the planned budget for next year by raising the fiscal plan’s conservative oil price revenue estimates.
+MEXICO CITY (Reuters) - Mexican lawmakers are considering trying to make up for a likely shortfall in the planned budget for next year by raising the fiscal plan’s conservative oil price revenue estimates.

 Congress is debating changes to President Enrique Pena Nieto’s planned fiscal form, and is poised to strip out or water down part of the plan the government hopes will raise around $35 billion in additional tax revenues over the next five years.